Independent African news, markets, culture and politics.

 INEC seeks media support in establishment of Electoral Offences Tribunal

-The Independent National Electoral Commission (INEC) has clarified its stance on the leadership crisis within the Peoples Democratic Party (PDP), stating that it will not recognise the Kabiru Turaki-led National Working Committee (NWC).
-This decision, as outlined in a letter dated December 22, 2025, signed by INEC Secretary, Dr Rose Oriaran-Anthony, is guided by existing court judgments and unresolved legal processes.
+The Independent National Electoral Commission (INEC) has clarified its stance on the leadership crisis within the Peoples Democratic Party (PDP), stating that it will not recognise the Kabiru Turaki‑led National Working Committee (NWC).
+In a letter dated 22 December 2025, signed by INEC Secretary Dr Rose Oriaran‑Anthony, the commission explained that its decision is guided by existing court judgments and unresolved legal processes.

 Scroll to Top